munificent/craftinginterpreters/book/hash-tables.md

 ^code table-set-h (1 before, 2 after)

 This adds the given key/value pair to the given hash table.
 If an entry for that key is already present, the new value overwrites the old one.
-Otherwise, it inserts a new entry.
 It returns true if a new entry was added.
 Here's the implementation:

 ^code table-set